 Streaming and recording a conference

-This topic provides an overview of Pexip Infinity's support for streaming and recording.
+This topic provides a general overview of Pexip Infinity's support for streaming and recording.
 For specific step-by-step instructions on how to integrate with some popular streaming services, see Integrating with streaming and recording services.

-Pexip Infinity can output a dedicated RTMP multimedia stream to enterprise CDN (Content Delivery Network) streaming and recording services such as Wowza, Adobe, VBrick, Quickchannel, Qumu and Azure Media Services, and to public streaming services such as YouTube, Facebook and Periscope.
+Pexip VMRs can output a dedicated RTMP/RTMPS multimedia stream to enterprise CDN (Content Delivery Network) streaming and recording services such as Wowza, Quickchannel, Qumu, VideoTool, Microsoft Stream and Azure Media Services, and to public streaming services such as YouTube, Facebook and Periscope.
 Any Pexip conference can be streamed as a live event to an unlimited number of viewers, and can automatically be recorded and stored for later consumption.

 If your conference contains presentation content, you have the option of setting up dual streams so that you can output the main video and presentation content channels separately.
 This means that viewers can simultaneously access the main video stream of the participants and a separate presentation content stream.